-If you would like to attend one of our meet and greets or schedule a one on one consultation, please complete our consultation request form.
+If you would like to attend one of our meet and greets, please complete our consultation request form.

 We will provide full prenatal care for you throughout your pregnancy.
 This typically includes monthly visits until about 28 weeks, then every 2-3 weeks until 36 weeks, then weekly until birth.
 Each visit will include plenty of time to talk, answer questions, and check you and your baby.
 Friends and family are welcome to attend, including children and your labor support team.

 All standard testing, including labwork and ultrasound, will be offered.
 Labs are billed separately and can be drawn in the office or at the lab.
 An order will be provided.
 A referral will be provided for ultrasound.

 We will be on call for you 24 hours a day 7 days a week from 37 weeks until your baby is born.
 This includes phone support, triage, and our availability to come to your home for labor and birth.

 Our team will come to your home or meet you at the birth center once you are in labor and stay until you and the baby are stable after birth.
 The team includes a minimum of one certified-nurse midwife and a trained assistant at every birth.
 We offer continuous support and will monitor the well-being of you and your baby throughout labor and the immediate postpartum period.
 We carry equipment to every birth, including emergency medications, oxygen, equipment for monitoring mother and baby, instruments for birth and suturing, and resuscitation equipment.